-I've always felt that small cities (cities of fewer than 250,000 inhabitants) offered the best experience for tourists.
+You could argue that small cities (cities of fewer than 250,000 inhabitants) offer the best experience for tourists.
 Sure, larger cities like Rome and Paris have more to do, but the time it takes to get across town and to learn about the best places within a larger city can waste a lot of a tourist's time.
 You probably won't find it too daunting to drive into the cities listed below.
 Train travelers can take a hotel near the train station, dump the bags and go exploring on foot, seeing the whole city in a day.
 The list isn't complete, of course, but these are some of my favorite small cities in Europe.

 Avignon doesn't quite hit the 100,000 mark in population, but it's enough to seem like a city; there's a lot to see and do here, and a well-developed Provencal cuisine to try.
 Folks who like even smaller cities (or towns) will prefer Arles, but it's easy to get to either place on the train or by car.
 Obligatory stops in Avignon are the places that shaped it as an important city historically, 14th century Palace of the Popes and the 12th century Avignon Bridge.

-Basel, one of the most visited cities in Switzerland, sits pretty at the intersection of France, Germany and Switzerland.
-This makes for an interesting cuisine, especially when enjoyed at a medieval guild hall restaurant, for which the city is famous.
-Basel's Carnival is also notable as is its Christmas market (pictured), and the Museum of Fine Arts (one of many museums in Basel) is the oldest in Europe the public can visit.
+Basel, one of the most visited cities in Switzerland, sits pretty at the intersection of France, Germany, and Switzerland.
+This makes for an interesting cuisine, especially when enjoyed at a medieval guildhall restaurant, for which the city is famous.
+Basel's Carnival is also notable as is its Christmas market, and the Museum of Fine Arts (one of many museums in Basel) is the oldest in Europe the public can visit.
 Oddly, at a population of only 166,000, Basel happens to be Switzerland's biggest city.

 Where is Basel?
 In northern Switzerland, on the border with France and Germany.
-Check out your train connections with this Interactive Rail Map of Europe.
 It has its own international airport, with cheap flights from easyJet.